Gmagon/src.gmagon.com/source/guide/bulk-convert-xls-to-csv-mac.md

 layout: guide
 title: Bulk convert xls/xlsx to csv on Mac platform
-keywords: xlsx to csv converter mac, xlsx to csv converter free download mac, bulk convert xlsx files to csv on mac, convert csv from .xls for Mac, convert xlsx to csv batch file
+keywords: convert excel to csv in bulk on mac, convert multiple sheets excel to csv on mac, batch convert excel to csv mac, bulk convert xlsx files to csv on mac, batch script to convert excel to csv, convert xlsx to csv batch file, convert excel to csv in batch
-description: How to convert XLSX files to CSV on Mac ?
+description: How to convert XLS or XLSX files to CSV in bulk on a Mac machine?
 Using a simple and helpful XLS to CSV Converter can help Mac users solve the problem.
 ---